neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_remix.md

 ### Step 2: Create a Simple Smart Contract in Remix

 Click on the icon `Create New File` and type the file name in the field that appears below it.
-For example, helloWorld.sol
+For example, helloWorld.sol.

-For now, it is an empty file.
+At this point, it is an empty file.
 To fill it with content, click on the created file name and type the text on the right side of the explorer (or copy your pre-prepared text there) (Fig. 2).

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>